enjin/universal-metadata-standard/README.md

 * Resource SHOULD contain this property to indicate the language of this Resource.
 * Client MAY display this property.

-`meta.alternate: Object<Language,URL>` An object containing alternate Resource files for different languages.
+`meta.alternate: Object<Language,URL>` An object containing alternate variants of the Resource, specifically for different languages.
 * Resource MAY contain this property to identify alternate versions of this Resource in various languages.
-* Client SHOULD identify the Resource that closest matches the end user's language settings and retrieve the most specific Resource for rendering.
+* Client SHOULD identify the Resource that closest matches the end-user's language settings and retrieve the most specific Resource for rendering.
 Refer to [Alternate Resources (Internationalisation)](#metadata-alternate-resources-internationalisation) for more information.

 ### Alternate Resources (Internationalisation)